 Once the full set of function has been developed, released, adopted and feedback acted on, the steering team and stake holders will branch a formal Preview release.

-The Server APIs Work Group utilizes the swift-server-dev mailing list for general discussion.
+The Server APIs Work Group utilizes the Server forum for general discussion.